 You should file a Mississippi Income Tax Return if any of the following statements apply to you:

-• Residents working outside of Mississippi – you must file a Mississippi return and report the total gross income regardless of the source.
+Residents working outside of Mississippi – you must file a Mississippi return and report the total gross income regardless of the source if you are a Mississippi resident working out of state (employer of interstate carriers, construction worker, salesman, offshore worker, etc).